Costa Rica Activities We’d Do Again (and Ones We’d Skip)

 ✨ BETTER ALTERNATIVE: DO THIS INSTEAD

 If you’re looking for a hot springs experience that actually feels like a resort, Baldi Hot Springs is our top pick for families.
-With 25 different pools and several massive waterslides, it’s the perfect 'upgrade' that kept our teens entertained for hours.
-It’s much cleaner, better managed, and worth the extra cost.
+With 25 different pools and several massive water slides, it’s worth the upgrade to keep teens and families entertained for hours.

 We haven’t done white water rafting in Costa Rica and that’s intentional.
 After watching a few too many YouTube videos of people falling out of rafts, it crossed the line from fun adventure into too high-adventure for us.